anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 ### 3 -  Create Your Lab’s Google Billing Accounts

->If this is your first Google Billing Account see [Creating a Google Billing Account](/learn/billing-setup/creating-a-google-cloud-billing-account) for a walk-through of the first-time flow.
+>If this is your first Google Billing Account, see [Creating a Google Billing Account](/learn/billing-setup/creating-a-google-cloud-billing-account) for a walk-through of the first-time flow.
 Use the instructions below to add additional accounts.

 _PI or Account Administrator_